Table of Contents

 Arka leaves contain calotropin and calotropagenin.
 Arka taila is indicated for itching, Vicarcika, Pama, kacchu etc. which are due to fungal infection of skin.

 Sesame Oil is one of the most popular massage oil.
 It is used as base oil to prepare Ayurvedic medicated oil.
 It is heavy, unctuous, bitter, astringent and hot in potency.
-It contains 8 essential amino acids good for brain and used for head massage since ancient times.
+It contains 8 essential amino acids good for the brain and used for head massage since ancient times.

 Important Therapeutic Uses of Karna Bindu

 Karna Bindu is an Ayurvedic Ear drop.
 It can be used in case of ear wax.
 Accumulation of ear wax (cerumen impaction) causes many symptoms such as Earache, fullness in the ear, or sensation the ear is plugged, partial hearing loss, which may be progressive, tinnitus, ringing, or noises in the ear, Itching, odor, or discharge, and Coughing.

 - Karna nada/ Tinnitus

 - Fungal infection of ear

 How to use Karna Bindu